Particular/NServiceBus.AzureFunctions.Worker.ServiceBus/README.md

 # NServiceBus.AzureFunctions.Worker.ServiceBus

+NServiceBus.AzureFunctions.Worker.ServiceBus supports processing messages in AzureFunctions using the Azure Service Bus trigger and the NServiceBus message pipeline.

-NServiceBus.AzureFunctions.Worker.ServiceBus is part of the [Particular Service Platform](https://particular.net/service-platform), which includes [NServiceBus](https://particular.net/nservicebus) and tools to build, monitor, and debug distributed systems.
+It is part of the [Particular Service Platform](https://particular.net/service-platform), which includes [NServiceBus](https://particular.net/nservicebus) and tools to build, monitor, and debug distributed systems.

-Use it to process messages in AzureFunctions using the Azure Service Bus trigger and the NServiceBus message pipeline.
+# Documentation

 See the [Azure Functions with Azure Service Bus documentation](https://docs.particular.net/nservicebus/hosting/azure-functions-service-bus/in-process/) for more details.